 - Spend: The amount spent on the campaign

-- Impressions: The number of users who viewed any part of a Tweet
+- Impressions: The number of people who viewed any part of a Tweet

-- Engagements: Total number of times a user clicked on a Tweet.
-This includes: clicks anywhere on the Tweet, including Retweets, replies, follows, likes, links, cards, hashtags, embedded media, username, profile photo, Tweet expansion.
+- Engagements: Total number of times someone clicked on a Tweet.
+This includes clicks anywhere on the Tweet, including Retweets, replies, follows, likes, links, cards, hashtags, embedded media, username, profile photo, and/or Tweet expansions.

 - Billed engagements: The total number of billed engagements with a Tweet.
 This may vary based on objective.

-- Retweets: The number of times users Retweeted the Tweet.
+- Retweets: The number of times people Retweeted the Tweet.

-- Replies: The number of times users replied to a Tweet.
+- Replies: The number of times people replied to a Tweet.

-- Follows: All clicks on the ad’s follow button are counted.
+- Follows: All clicks on the ad’s "Follow" button.

-- Clicks: This counts clicks to links, the Website Card, likes, hashtags, your profile and other Tweet details in your ad.
+- Clicks: All clicks on links, cards, likes, hashtags, your profile, and/or other Tweet details.

-- Media engagements: All clicks on media, including clicks on videos, Vines, GIFs, and images.
-Please note: for the period from 6/16 to 9/14, media engagements will also include autoplay counts for campaigns with videos.
+- Media engagements: All clicks on media, including clicks on videos, GIFs, and images.

 - Likes: The number of likes generated from this Tweet.

-- Card engagements: This counts clicks to open or install an app via the App Card.
+- Card engagements: All clicks to open or install an app via the App or Website Card.